MagedGaman/engima-docs/products/clickpipes/pages/database-datalake/mongodb/index.md

 ---
-sidebar_label: 'Ingesting Data from MongoDB to ClickHouse'
+sidebarTitle: 'Ingesting Data from MongoDB to ClickHouse'
 description: 'Describes how to seamlessly connect your MongoDB to ClickHouse Cloud.'
 slug: /integrations/clickpipes/mongodb
 title: 'Ingesting data from MongoDB to ClickHouse (using CDC)'